Kenneth Hite: Career

 Kenneth Hite has been designing games part-time since 1981 and full-time since 1995.
-Some of his early design work was featured in the Nephilim role-playing game for Chaosium before the line closed down in 1997.
-After a freelance career, Hite came to Last Unicorn Games and joined the developers working on the "Icon system" for their line of licensed Star Trek role-playing games; to get Star Trek: The Next Generation Role-playing Game ready for GenCon 31, Hite was flown out to Los Angeles for two weeks.
-After Icon was completed, Hite was made the line developer for the Star Trek: The Original Series role-playing game, and by 1999 had become a full-time employee of Last Unicorn Games.
-In February 2001 Decipher, Inc. offered to hire the remaining staff of Last Unicorn after the company's purchase by Wizards of the Coast.
-Hite eventually left and joined the Steve Jackson Games staff, where he wrote GURPS WWII: Weird War II for the Generic Universal RolePlaying System.
+Some of his early design work was featured in the Nephilim role-playing game for Chaosium before the game line was ended in 1997.
+After establishing a freelance career, Hite came to Last Unicorn Games and joined the developers working on the "Icon system" for their line of licensed Star Trek role-playing games; to quickly get Star Trek: The Next Generation Role-playing Game ready for GenCon 31, Hite was one of the freelancers flown to Los Angeles for two weeks.
+After Icon was completed, Hite was made the line developer for the Star Trek: The Original Series role-playing game, and by 1999 he was a full-time employee of Last Unicorn Games.
+In February 2001 Decipher, Inc. offered to hire the remaining staff of Last Unicorn after the company was purchased by Wizards of the Coast.
+Hite joined Decipher but eventually left and became part of the staff of Steve Jackson Games, where he wrote GURPS WWII: Weird War II for the Generic Universal RolePlaying System.
 He later worked on the fourth edition of RuneQuest.
 He also did work on some Unknown Armies sourcebooks, and on its second edition.

 He wrote the "Suppressed Transmission" column for Pyramid magazine.
 The column has been collected into the volumes Suppressed Transmission: The First Broadcast and Suppressed Transmission 2: The Second Broadcast.
 He also wrote the "Out of the Box" column, initially for the GamingReport, and later for IndiePressRevolution.
 He also contributed a guest comic strip for Dork Tower in 2004.